 By subscribing to Mergent Archives™ you’ll gain instant access to:

-Dating back to the early 1900's, Mergent's Historical Annual Reports collections offers over 700,000 documents available in .PDF format for the United States, Canada and Europe.
+Dating back to the mid 1800's, Mergent's Historical Annual Reports collections offers over 1,000,000 documents available in .PDF format for the United States, Canada and Europe.
 Access an extensive library of high-quality historical documents featuring rich textual details and in-depth analyses on thousands of global companies.

-Dating back to 1909, Mergent/Moody’s® Manual collection provides a comprehensive and in-depth insight into the history of corporate America.
+Dating back to 1918, Mergent/Moody’s Manual collection provides a comprehensive and in-depth insight into the history of corporate America.
 The online Manuals collection gives you access to corporate history, business descriptions and detailed financial statements, with just a few mouse clicks.

 - Industrial Manual since 1920